ekzhang/bore/kubernetes/README.md

     * `2222` - SSH
     * `443` - HTTPS
     * `80` - HTTP
-* A single node Kubernetes cluster running on a Linux machine
+* A single-node Kubernetes cluster running on a Linux machine
 * `bore local` - deployment on the cluster and routing traffic
   * `6443` - to the API server
   * `2222` - to the node's SSH daemon